MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-iframe-throttling-display.md

 description: "A description of iframe throttling and the benefits of standardization."
 ---

-# Throttling for all cross-origin iframes that are display:none and non-visible.
+# Throttling for all cross-origin iframes that are `display: none` and non-visible.

 This article describes iframe throttling and the benefits of standardizing throttling for `display: none` and non-visible.